Molecular Genetics Safety Data Sheet (SDS)

 Exposure Controls and Personal Protection

 Samples are generally intended for processing in a clinical laboratory facility and should be handled in the same manner as routine patient samples using universal precautions and appropriate personal protective equipment.
 Biosafety Level 2 precautions at a minimum should be used in laboratory settings.
-In point of care (non-laboratory) settings Biosafety Level 1 precautions at a minimum should be used.

 Physical and Chemical Properties